ZhecanJamesWang/Maze-Runner/README.md

 Reason: Process the user’s moves in the order they are inputted, so as not to process keystrokes in the wrong order or cause confusion

 ### Classes:
-Maze
+1. Maze
-Search
+2. Search
-Visualization Classes
+3. Visualization Classes
+ a.
 Frame Class
+ b.
 Panel Class
-updateGraph Class
+ c. updateGraph Class
-Driver/User
+4. Driver/User

 ### Actions:
 Maze - everything maze related